 - Financial Statements – Income Statement Section

-This section discusses the cash flow statement and how it is used internally within Indiana University.
+This standard discusses the cash flow statement and how it is used internally within Indiana University.
 Information presented below will walk through a general understanding of the cash flow statement along with presentation requirements specifically related to IU reporting and lastly will specify requirements and best practices for users of the financial statements.
 For further information on how to pull the income statement or any of the referenced reports in the Requirements and Best Practices section, refer to the Financial Statement Reports instructions.

 The cash flow statement, also known as Statement of Cash Flows, is a financial statement that summarizes the amount of cash and cash equivalent entering and leaving an entity.
 It is one of the three main financial statements, along with the income statement and balance sheet, and reflects the change in cash within an entity by operating activities, investing activities and financing activities.
 Similar to the income statement, the cash flow statement is presented for an entire period, typically a fiscal year.